jonlabelle/SublimeJsPrettier/README.md

     forcefully terminated.

-    To avoid this problematic behavior, or until the defect is resolved, you can disable the plug-in (JsPrettier) from ever passing the cursor offset position to Prettier by setting the `disable_prettier_cursor_offset` value to `true`.
+    To avoid this problematic behavior, or until the defect is resolved, you can disable the plugin (JsPrettier) from ever passing the cursor offset position to Prettier by setting the `disable_prettier_cursor_offset` value to `true`.